 Umuntu munye ngamunye uyazisebenzela yena lemuli yakhe.

-Eng Everyone must fend and work for their livelihood.
+English Meaning: Everyone must fend and work for their livelihood.
 In other words one man for himself.

-There are some people who are too lazy to work for themselves and expect relatives and friends to provide for them.
+Application: There are some people who are too lazy to work for themselves and expect relatives and friends to provide for them.
 However, friends and relatives may not be able to fend for their own families and them.
 It is therefore encouraged using this proverb that everyone should work and provide for themselves and avoid relying on others